 Skip to main content

-This is the end-to-end loop on one machine: an operator runs Karta, an app developer ships a support bot, and an end user chats with it through a browser widget — replies streaming token by token.
-No AWS, no account.
-It mirrors the runnable examples/support-bot-demo.
+This is the local Karta-session loop on one machine: an operator runs Karta, an agent builder brings a support bot project, and an end user chats with it through a browser widget - replies streaming token by token.
+No cloud account.
+It mirrors the runnable support-bot.

 The cast